Anaerobic Digestion

 What are the predicted odour conditions?
 How will odours be managed?

-For more information on odour management, please see the odour section of the Community page.
+For more information on odour management, please see the odour abatement technology section of the Facility Information page.

 What are the predicted air emissions?